Be The Match

 Bone marrow can be extracted from a donor in several manners; the two most common methods of acquiring bone marrow from a donor are from the blood stream, and from the bone marrow.

-A bone marrow transplant is really a transplant of blood stem cells.
+A bone marrow transplant is usually accomplished by means of a transplant of blood stem cells.
 Blood stem cells produce blood cells.
 The body is full of blood stem cells; they are in the tissues, the blood stream, and throughout a person's body.
 A major number of blood stem cells exist in the bone marrow where blood cells are created.
 The bone marrow is the center portion of all bones.
 The largest bone marrow depositories in a person's body are in their hips and breast bone.

 The numbers of blood stem cells that exist in the blood stream are insufficient for an effective bone marrow transplant.
 In cases in which doctors seek to extract blood stem cells from the blood stream, a drug is given to the donor that causes a proliferation of blood stem cells into the blood stream.
 Once there is a sufficient quantity of blood stem cells in the bloodstream, the donation of the stem cells is a simple matter of a giving blood.

-Blood stem cell donations from the bloodstream is not the preferred method.
+Blood stem cell donations from the bloodstream are not the preferred method.

 Blood stem cells taken directly from the bone marrow are more plentiful, and research has indicated that in some situations, bone marrow donations are much more successful.